oracle-livelabs/database-maa/zdm-physical-offline/source-database-prov/source-database-prov.md

-# Source Database Provisioning

-In this lab, you will provision a new Virtual Cloud Network and also provision Source Database using Oracle Marketplace image available in Oracle Cloud Infrastructure.
+# Lab 2 : Provision source database

+## introduction

 Estimated Time: 30 mins

+## Objectives

+In this lab

+* You will provision a Virtual Cloud Network.
+* You will provision source database using Oracle Marketplace image available in Oracle Cloud Infrastructure.

+## Prerequisites

+This lab assumes you have :

+* Oracle Cloud Account

+* All previous labs have been successfully completed.

+* This is the "fold" - below items are collapsed by default*

-**<details><summary>Task 1 - Create Virtual Cloud Network </summary>**
+**<details><summary>Task 1 : Create Virtual Cloud Network </summary>**
 <p>

 In this task we will create a new Virtual Cloud Network which will be used to host Source Database Compute , Target Database System and ZDM Service Host.